Lindblad and Bloch equations for conversion of a neutron into an antineutron: Introduction

 The paper is structured as follows.
 In Sec.
 II I introduce the density matrix formalism and Bloch equation.
 As a warming up exercise the derivation of the standard expression for the probability of the free $n-\bar{n}$ oscillations in vacuum is presented.
 In Sec.
 III the decoherence due to collisions with the trap walls in the experiments with UCN is discussed.
 The equation for the Bloch vector has the form of an equation for the oscillator with friction.
 The friction parameter is inversely proportional to the time interval between collisions.
 In Sec.
 IV the Lindblad equation is introduced for the evolution of the reduced density matrix of an open system.
-The Bloch equation for quantum damping of oscillations may be viewed as a particular form of the Lindblad equation.
+Connection between the Bloch and the Linblad equation approach is clarified.
 The damping parameter is expressed in terms of the amplitudes of $n$ and $\bar{n}$ interaction with the environment particles and the collision frequency.
 In Sec.
 V the rate of neutron-antineutron transitions in nuclei is derived.
 In Sec.
 VI the decoherence due to interaction with the residual gas is investigated and it is shown that quantum damping destroys oscillations unless the residual gas pressure is unrealistically low.
 In Sec.
 VII the results are summarized.